avaneev/r8brain-free-src/README.md

 The code of the library resides in the "r8b" C++ namespace, effectively isolating it from all other code.
 The code is thread-safe.
-A separate resampler object should be created for each audio channel or stream being processed.
+A separate resampler object should be created for each audio channel or stream being processed concurrently.

 Note that you will need to compile the "r8bbase.cpp" source file and include the resulting object file into your application build.
 This source file includes definitions of several global static objects used by the library.
-You may also need to include to your project: the "Kernel32" library (on Windows) and the "pthread" library on Mac OS X and Linux.
+You may also need to include to your project: the "Kernel32" library (on Windows) and the "pthread" library on macOS and Linux.

 The library is able to process signal of any scale and loudness: it is not limited to just a "usual" -1.0 to 1.0 range.